 Footage: CST scientists with clients discussing the report in the conference room

 Authors, during this consultation, is the report generally printed out, on a laptop, or on a projected screen?
+On a projected screen in our conference room.

-Case Study: Akt-RKS-S6 Kinase Signaling Networks Activated Downstream of Oncogenic RTKs
+Case Study: Akt-RSK-S6 Kinase Signaling Networks Activated Downstream of Oncogenic RTKs

-Shown here is an experimental approach recently published by CST in the journal of Science Signaling, in which PhosphoScan Technology was used to identify phosphorylation events corresponding to specific inhibitor treatments in cancer cells.
+Shown here is an experimental approach recently published by scientists at Cell Signaling Technology in the journal of Science Signaling, in which PhosphoScan Technology was used to identify phosphorylation events corresponding to specific inhibitor treatments in cancer cells.

 LAB MEDIA: 2849_PTMScan_Fig14

 Authors, should we include a text overlay referencing this publication here?
 If so, can you provide?
+Yes and yes.
+Please use figure 14A.

 The study revealed several new putative substrates of Akt-like kinases.
 The MAPK, mTOR, and the PI3K/Akt pathways are key signaling pathways activated downstream of oncogenic receptor tyrosine kinases, or RTKs.